tracespace/gerber-to-svg/API.md

 ### width and height

-The real-world size of the SVG as a string including units; e.g. `"1.25in"`
+The real-world size of the SVG as a number.
+Will be 1/1000 of the corresponding `viewBox` value.

 ### units

-Units of the process file.
+Units of the width and height.
 Either `in` or `mm`.
-If `units` is an empty string, then no image was processed from the file.
+If `units` is an empty string, then no image was found in the file.